memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified-ii/README.md

 Notice that this semantics is exactly the union of all these e-classes `c1(x)`, `c1(y)`, ... that were overlapping but not equivalent in the previously attempted semantics.
 Thus, in typical e-graph fashion, we merged a couple of overlapping e-classes into one.

+And that's about it.
+Redundant variables are an extension that allow you to handle equations, where both sides might disagree on the set of variables.
+Whenever `x` comes up on one side, but not the other, it will become a redundant slot.

+Finally, one thing to keep in mind is that the shape computation does not distinguish between redundant variables and normal variables.

 ## Binders